The grief of closing a ministry — and the grace that follows

-Karie Charlton is a PCUSA pastor in Pittsburgh, Pennsylvania.
-She is the leader of the Pittsburgh Chapter of Days for Girls.
+Karie Charlton is a PC(USA) pastor, writer, and menstrual health advocate in Pittsburgh, Pennsylvania.
 You can find more of her writing in her blog, www.periodpastor.com, or by following her on Facebook and Instagram @periodpastor.

 A visit to a public bath in Japan led to unexpected healing for Karie Charlton.